macmanes-lab/general/phylogenetics/Phylogenetics.md

 - Click Create workflow

-- Paste in your nucleotide sequences, then click submit
+- Paste in your nucleotide sequences, which can be found here: https://github.com/macmanes-lab/general/blob/master/phylogenetics/seqs.fasta then click submit

 **Generating Results**